-Working in fashion can be, in equal amounts, a curse and a blessing: Some people freak out about what they're wearing when they meet you (and they really shouldn't, because I'm probably preoccupied with how painful my new shoes are) while others are so enthused that they get you over to their houses to do a full style detox.
+Working in fashion can be a curse and a blessing: Some people freak out about what they're wearing when they meet you (and they really shouldn't—I'm probably preoccupied with how painful my new shoes are), while others are so enthused that they get you over to their houses to do a full style detox.
 The latter has become somewhat of a speciality of mine over the years—and it's something I secretly really enjoy.
 A tidy closet is a tidy mind, and I'm known as someone who's ruthless but fair.
 Only recently did a good friend's partner give me a big hug afterwards, thanking me for saving them both from the wild clothing avalanche taking over their house.

-So if you've got to a breaking point or simply want a healthy overhaul, 'tis the season.
-We've pinpointed the best places for you to successfully sell clothes online, but where to start with what to chuck out?
+So if you've gotten to a breaking point or simply want a healthy overhaul, 'tis the season.
+We've pinpointed the best places for you to successfully sell clothes online, but where to start?
 That's where I step in (virtually, of course) to guide you.
 Keep reading to follow my step-by-step guide on how to declutter your wardrobe…

-Put Time Aside
+Don't Rush; Put Time Aside

 Don't Do It on a Whim; Be Prepared With the Necessary Equipment

-A preparatory organising stage can really help, says Byrdie UK editorial director Amy Lawrenson, whose wardrobe I recently helped to clear out: "I think it prompts you to identify patterns and habits early on.
+A preparatory organising stage can really help, says Byrdie UK Editorial Director Amy Lawrenson, whose wardrobe I recently helped to clear out.
+"I think it prompts you to identify patterns and habits early on.
 So I had a lot (a LOT) of tops but not many pairs of trousers!" she noted.
 These jumbo bulldog clips (below) are great for grouping things like vest tops and tees.
 You can use them afterwards on your walls to hold up pictures—a double-duty purchase indeed.

 Be Open to Realising Certain Things Don't Suit You